USAID / Southern Africa

 - a preliminary review of the applicant's submitted package (which includes the

-Cover Letter and CV) to establish that minimum educational and English writing fluency requirements are met;
+Cover Letter and CV) to establish that minimum educational and English writing fluency requirements are met; and

-- tests to include an English writing skills test, a Microsoft Office proficiency test that might include any of the following: Word, Excel, Powerpoint; and any technical skill test that might be deemed appropriate;
+- tests to include an English writing skills test, a Microsoft Office proficiency test that might include any of the following: Word, Excel, PowerPoint; and any technical skill test that might be deemed appropriate;

 - a personal or telephone/DVC interview; and